ansys/scade-design-rules/doc/source/rules/modelling/no_terminations.rst

-.. index:: single: No Terminations
+.. index:: single: No terminations

-No Terminations
+No terminations
 ===============

 .. rule::